mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-runtime-resources.md

 ### Termination Grace Period

-Kubernetes can provide for graceful termination when Pods are no longer needed, by applying by default a Grace Period equal to 30 seconds.
+Kubernetes can provide a graceful termination when Pods are no longer needed, by applying by default a Grace Period equal to 30 seconds.

 This parameter can be configured by user into this Runtime card.